Art-Sells/Arells/Build-Notes.md

 ## Arells v1

-- Investment page should be styled (shadows/etc) the exact same as the home page

-### My investment numbers have thick borders and no background.

 ## Create a /My-Investments page (UI/UX height downs/ups/etc just like asset pages except without borders and the wrappers have the same shadow as the main wrapper from the home page and words/titles same colors as the home page (excluding the asset colors)) that has: